pymupdf/PyMuPDF-Optional-Material/docs/document.rst

        * 2 = fonts
        * 255 = all

       :arg bool linear: Save a linearised version of the document.
 This option creates a file format for improved performance when read via internet connections.
-Excludes ``incremental``.
+Excludes "incremental".

       :arg bool pretty: Prettify the document source for better readability.

+      :arg bool decrypt: Save a decrypted copy (the default).
+If false, the resulting PDF will be encrypted with the same password as the original.
+Will be ignored for non-encrypted files.

     .. method:: saveIncr()

       PDF only: saves the document incrementally.
 This is a convenience abbreviation for ``doc.save(doc.name, incremental = True)``.

     .. caution:: A PDF may not be encrypted, but still be password protected against changes -- see the ``permissions`` property.
-Performing incremental saves if ``permissions["edit"] == False`` can lead to unpredictable results.
+Performing incremental saves while ``permissions["edit"] == False`` can lead to unpredictable results.
 Save to a new file in such a case.
 We also consider raising an exception under this condition.

-    .. method:: searchPageFor(pno, text, hit_max = 16)
+    .. method:: searchPageFor(pno, text, hit_max = 16, quads = False)

        Search for ``text`` on page number ``pno``.
 Works exactly like the corresponding :meth:`Page.searchFor`.
 Any integer ``pno < len(doc)`` is acceptable.

-    .. method:: write(garbage=0, clean=False, deflate=False, ascii=False, expand=0, linear=False, pretty=False)
+    .. method:: write(garbage=0, clean=False, deflate=False, ascii=False, expand=0, linear=False, pretty=False, decrypt=True)

       PDF only: Writes the **current content of the document** to a bytes object instead of to a file like ``save()``.
 Obviously, you should be wary about memory requirements.
-The meanings of the parameters exactly equal those in :meth:`Document.save`.
-The tutorial contains an example for using this method as a pre-processor to `pdfrw <https://pypi.python.org/pypi/pdfrw/0.3>`_.
+The meanings of the parameters exactly equal those in :meth:`save`.
+Cpater :ref:`FAQ` contains an example for using this method as a pre-processor to `pdfrw <https://pypi.python.org/pypi/pdfrw/0.3>`_.

       :rtype: bytes
       :returns: a bytes object containing the complete document data.